Margaret MacDonald (philosopher)

 Margaret MacDonald (9 April 1903 – 7 January 1956) was a British analytic philosopher.
 She worked in the areas of philosophy of language, political philosophy and aesthetics.

 Life and education

 Margaret MacDonald was born in London and abandoned as a child.

 She was educated at University College London and was awarded a first class degree in philosophy in 1932, followed by a PhD in 1934.
 Her PhD supervisor was Susan Stebbing who provided MacDonald with financial assistance during her research.
+The fees for her last year were covered by a John Stuart Mill Scholarship.
+In 1932 she joined the Aristotelian Society and became a participant in their meetings.

 MacDonald joined Girton College, Cambridge, as a Pfeiffer Research Fellow in Moral Sciences between 1934 and 1937.
 While at Cambridge, she studied under G.E.
 Moore and was part of the inner circle of students that Ludwig Wittgenstein taught.
 Along with fellow student Alice Ambrose she secretly (since he did not allow this) made notes during Wittgenstein's lectures, which were later published.
 They later convinced Wittgenstein to allow them continue to write his lectures down.